Town Hall hosts the administrative, human resources, and financial functions of the Town government.

 Finance & Accounting

-The Town Hall administrative staff are responsible for the accounting of all Town revenues and expenditures.
-They process invoices and payments, manage the Town’s bank accounts, and run the Town’s procurement process.
+The Town Hall administrative staff are responsible for the accounting and management of all Town revenues and expenditures.
+Responsibilities include processing invoices and payments, managing the Town’s financial accounts, overseeing utility billing and collections, maintaining financial records, and administering the Town’s procurement processes.

 Water & Sewer Billing